hashxim/hconMD/work_md/Obsidian/Youtube/Jiten Parmar on Investing in Cyclical Businesses.md

 - Check replacement cost

 # Investment Process
 - Prepare list of stocks with theme.
+(Have seen that the best company gives the least returns) You  need to have mix of companies so follow basket approach.
 - Shortlist 4/5 plays.
 User basket approach in investing
-- Stress test - Can the company survice
+- Stress test - Can the company survive a	nother couple of years of downturn?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQ2ODY0MDY3LC03NDYwNDM4MDQsLTExOD
+eyJoaXN0b3J5IjpbODYyNzQ1NTg0LC03NDYwNDM4MDQsLTExOD
 kzMDEwMjNdfQ==
 -->